AgostinoFerrara/IPSO-MAC/README.md

         xcode-select --install

+d)	If the terminal returns .zsh_sessions: Operation not permitted
+	and IPSO still does not work, give the terminal 'Full disk
+	access' under > System Preferences > Security & Privacy >
+	Privacy tab.
-d) 	If you need to change the program permissions, simply
+e) 	If you need to change the program permissions, simply
 	Right-click on the  program icon ans select Information >
 	Permission  > unlock  and change.
-e)	If you are here then 'Houston we had a problem'.....
+f)	If you are here then 'Houston we had a problem'.....

 ==============================================================
-Although I suggest placing the folder IPSO in the user directory,
+Although I suggest placing the folder IPSO in the Application directory,
 it should work from anywhere.
 Data files in the same IPSO directory
 are easier to manage if you are not confident with command-line
 commands.
 When prompted, enter the name DATI (without the